 3. Contracts Ensure Full Understanding

 Many professional disputes arise not out of malice or dishonesty, but out of a miscommunication.
-A well-written contract will spell out the exact terms and details of an agreement in clear language, and will give each party the opportunity to discuss or clarify any points that are unclear.
+A well-written contract will spell out the exact terms and details of an independent contractor agreement in clear language, and will give each party the opportunity to discuss or clarify any points that are unclear.

 A contract should clearly outline services to be performed, milestones, a timeline for completion, duration of the contract, and payment terms and conditions.
 Remember, it’s important that you fully understand all parts of a contract you sign in order to protect your business and your reputation.
 If there’s a part of the contract that is unclear, ask for an explanation or consider having a lawyer look over the contract before signing it.